9mm Makarov vs. 9mm Luger: The 9mm Cartridge Battle

-What’s the difference between 9mm Makarov and 9mm Luger?
+What’s the Difference Between 9mm Makarov and 9mm Luger?

-The difference between 9mm Makarov and 9mm Luger is that the 9mm Luger has a higher case capacity and is superior to the Makarov round in all ballistic categories.
-Furthermore, the 9x18mm Makarov typically fires lighter 95 grain bullets that have a slightly larger diameter compared to the heavier 115-147 grain bullets fired by the 9mm NATO.
+The key difference between the 9mm Makarov and 9mm Luger is this: the 9mm Luger has a larger case capacity and is superior to the 9mm Makarov round in all ballistic categories.
+The 9x18mm Makarov also fires lighter bullets: typically 95 grains, as opposed to the 115 to 147 grain bullets fired by the 9mm.

 Cartridge Specs